hungcq/knowledge-repo/IT/software-engineering-at-google/14-larger-testing.md

     - Data: usually multiplexed from production or sampled
     - Verification: A/B diff comparison
   - Execution: send traffic to a public API & compare responses between old & new versions (esp between migrations)
-  - Any deviations in beha must be reconciled as anticipated or unanticipated (regressions)
+  - Any deviations in behavior must be reconciled as anticipated or unanticipated (regressions)
   - Variants:
     - A/A testing (comparing a system to itself) to identify non-deterministic beha, noise, flakiness
     - -> Remove those from A/B diffs